Frequently asked questions about SmartSlice

 Optimization algorithm convergence - The SmartSlice optimization algorithm will converge on an optimized solution more quickly for some models compared to other models.

 It's easy!
 Just contact us and tell us what feature you want added to SmartSlice.

 What happens if I attempt to run more than 1 Validate/Optimize at the same time?

-If you attempt to run more than one Validate or Optimize job at the same time, which is possible if you have multiple instances of Cura open, then the 2nd job will be put into a queue.
+If you attempt to run more than one Validate or Optimize job at the same time, which is possible if you have multiple instances of your slicing program open, then the 2nd job will be put into a queue.
 When the 1st job completes, the 2nd job will automatically be submitted.